liorp/react-hook-form-persist/README.md

 2. Create a new GitHub release
 3. The workflow will automatically test and publish to npm

+## Acknowledgments

+Thanks to the original [react-hook-form-persist](https://www.npmjs.com/package/react-hook-form-persist) package for inspiration.

 ## License

 MIT - Lior Polak